cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 * We caused end-user-visible errors in customer applications.
 * A platform-owned component such as the dashboard or brokers is giving errors.
-* Two or more teams using cloud.gov have reported the same non-trivial problem, which indicates it isn't just a problem with a customer application.
+* Two or more teams using Cloud.gov have reported the same non-trivial problem, which indicates it isn't just a problem with a customer application.
 * AWS or another service we depend on is causing problems for our users.
 * Something unexpected went wrong during scheduled maintenance, and it impacts users.